Emax Crowns in Bethesda: What You Should Know About Lithium Disilicate Restorations

 Traditional porcelain lacks the crystal structure that gives lithium disilicate strength.
 Porcelain is fundamentally a glass ceramic material with less internal reinforcement.
 This explains why traditional porcelain is more susceptible to fracture in high-force situations compared to Emax.

 Emax provides approximately two to three times the strength of traditional porcelain crowns.
-This additional strength margin makes Emax appropriate for situations where traditional porcelain might fracture.
-Yet Emax maintains the translucency and aesthetic qualities superior to zirconia.
+This additional strength margin makes Emax well-suited for back teeth, bruxism cases, and high-stress posterior positions where traditional porcelain might fracture.

 When Emax Crowns Are Indicated

 Your dentist recommends Emax when your specific situation benefits from its particular strengths.
-Emax excels for visible front teeth where aesthetic excellence matters alongside durability.
+Emax (lithium disilicate) is well-suited for back teeth, bruxism cases, and high-stress posterior positions.

-Emax works well for single visible teeth requiring replacement or restoration.
-If you’re replacing an old crown that looks artificial or dark, Emax provides upgraded aesthetics and durability.
+Emax works well for posterior teeth requiring replacement or restoration.
+If you’re replacing an old posterior crown that has failed or shows aging, Emax provides upgraded all-ceramic performance.

-For multiple-tooth cases, particularly smile-makeover situations, Emax works well when all visible teeth require similar material for consistency.
+For multiple-tooth posterior cases, Emax delivers consistency across back-of-mouth restorations.
 The material can be individually customized for each tooth.

-Emax is ideal if you have a metal allergy or sensitivity.
+Emax is ideal if you have a metal allergy or sensitivity and need a posterior all-ceramic option.
 The material is completely metal-free, unlike porcelain-fused-to-metal crowns.

 Situations Where Emax Might Not Be Ideal